-One study found that compared to prescription tranquilizers, oral lavender oil capsules worked just as well to relieve generalized anxiety disorder but without the side effects and risk of addiction.
-(110)
+One study found that, compared to prescription tranquilizers, oral lavender oil capsules worked just as well to relieve generalized anxiety disorder, but without the side effects and risk of addiction.

-Another standout is bergamot, a fragrant fruit the size of an orange and the color of a lemon.
+This essential oil is derived from a fragrant fruit (Citrus Bergamia), which is the size of an orange and the color of a lemon.

-You may be familiar with it as the “secret ingredient” in Earl Grey tea.
+You may be familiar with it as the flavoring ingredient in Earl Grey tea.

-Bergamot essential oil has been shown to be as effective for anxiety as Valium.
-(111)
+Bergamot essential oil has been shown to be similarly effective for anxiety as the anti-anxiety drug Valium.

-Other essential oils to consider for anxiety include rose, nerolis, sandalwood, ylang-ylang, geranium, and jasmine.
+Other essential oils to consider for anxiety include rose, neroli, sandalwood, ylang-ylang, geranium, and jasmine.

-For natural anti-anxiety relief, there are plenty of remedies to choose from among herbs, vitamins, minerals, amino acids, teas, homeopathic remedies, and essential oils.
+For natural anxiety relief, there are plenty of remedies to choose from among herbs, vitamins, minerals, amino acids, teas, homeopathic remedies, and essential oils.